A Parallel Section Functor for 2-Vector Bundles: Pullback and pushforward

-\begin{korollar}[] Consider a weakly commuting square of essentially finite groupoids and a given 2-vector bundle $\varrho$ over $\Gammait$.
-Then the natural transformation admits the following explicit description: For $s\in \Par \varrho$ and $y\in \Lambdait$ we obtain the commuting diagram where $\cong$ denotes a natural isomorphism to $\coprod_{\pi_0(Q^{-1}[y])} s(\difm(y))$.
-This expresses $\eta\pf$ as an integral with respect to groupoid cardinality. \end{korollar}
+\begin{corollary} Consider a weakly commuting square of essentially finite groupoids and a given 2-vector bundle $\varrho$ over $\Gamma$.
+Then the natural transformation admits the following explicit description: For $s\in \Par \varrho$ and $y\in \Lambda$ we obtain the commuting diagram where $\cong$ denotes a natural isomorphism to $\coprod_{\pi_0(Q^{-1}[y])} s(\Psi(y))$.
+This expresses $\eta_*$ as an integral with respect to groupoid cardinality. \end{corollary}